 Apart from these, HRs need to strategize in collaboration with the marketing manager how best to align the employer brand with the corporate brand on social media, job boards as well as print and digital media.

 Any piece of literature that bears the company’s logo is subject to scrutiny.
 Hence, it is very important to put a lot of thought into everything that is being communicated on behalf of the company.
 (Also read: Tech talent doesn’t knock on the doors anymore)

 Recruit and engage

-Time as a metric: Time is a little more complicated metric to measure success or failure of a strategy.
+Time is a little more complicated metric to measure the success or failure of a strategy.
 For instance, some processes reap rewards in the short term, while others do so over a longer period of time.
 A detailed, case-by-case study is essential to determine the effect time has on the effectiveness of strategies.

 A good talent acquisition strategy is always in flux